yardenroee/AmIWorthy/README.md

 Finally, still in my controller, I created a small but powerful `avg(arr)` method that accepts an array of Diamond instances and averages the selling price out.
 That function takes care of edge cases like having `if (caratWeight < 0.5 || caratWeight > 1.5)` as well as the good ol' `if(arr.length === 0)` both cases would return a string saying that we just dont mess with those kind of sales and that we are better off that way anyhow :).

 And that's about it.
-This was fun to write, and looking at it now I feel so nerdy knowing all of these terms,<span style="color:red">AND I'M LOVING IT! </span>
+This was fun to write, and looking at it now I feel so nerdy knowing all of these terms, `AND I'M LOVING IT!`

 I hope this works for you because I really believe in this product and would love to work on it!